BAL vs NOR Fantasy Prediction : Balochistan vs Northern Best Fantasy Team for National T20 Cup | The SportsRush

 Probable XI for both sides:-

-Balochistan – Imam-ul-Haq, Abdul Bangalzai, Abdullah Shafique, Bismillah Khan, Haris Sohail, Sohail Akhtar, Amad Butt, Kashif Bhatti, Umaid Asif, Khurram Shahzad, Junaid Khan.
+Balochistan – Imam-ul-Haq, Abdul Bangalzai, Abdullah Shafique, Haris Sohail, Bismillah Khan, Sohail Akhtar, Amad Butt, Kashif Bhatti, Umaid Asif, Najeebullah, Junaid Khan.

-Northern – Nasir Nawaz, Sarmad Hameed, Haider Ali, Umar Amin, Mohammad Nawaz, Shadab Khan, Asif Ali, Imad Wasim, Rohail Nazir, Salman Irshad, Haris Rauf.
+Northern – Nasir Nawaz, Ali Imran, Haider Ali, Mohammad Nawaz, Shadab Khan, Asif Ali, Imad Wasim, Rohail Nazir, Sohail Tanvir, Aamer Jamal, Haris Rauf.

 BAL vs NOR: Key Players of the Game